jacobcode01/Dashly/README.md

 - This manual process makes it :
   - Harder to keep the data structured and consistent.
   - Time-consuming to prepare reports.
-  - Difficult to manually update daily transaction data.
+  - Difficult to update and maintain daily transaction records.
   - Challenging for non-technical users to understand key business insights.

-- To solve these challenges, Quick Buy aims to build an automated system that :
+- To solve these challenges, Quick Buy built an automated system that :
   - Collects and stores all data in a structured database.
-  - Cleans and updates data automatically using an ETL pipeline.
+  - Cleans, updates, and analyzes data automatically using an ETL pipeline and SQL views.
-  - Uses SQL to analyze data and extract meaningful business insights.
   - Displays insights through an interactive Power BI dashboard.
-  - Helps managers and executives quickly understand business performance and make better decisions.
+  - Helps managers and executives understand business performance and make informed decisions.

 <hr>

 ## Overview
-- Designed a fully automated ETL pipeline using Python, SQLAlchemy, and GitHub Actions for daily data updates.
-- Built Python ETL scripts to extract, transform, and load 50,000+ sales records into a Neon PostgreSQL database.
+- Designed an ETL pipeline using Python and SQLAlchemy to load 50K+ transaction records into a Neon PostgreSQL database.
-- Simulated \~100 new transactions daily to replicate ongoing business activity and test pipeline reliability.
+- Simulated \~100 new transactions daily to replicate ongoing business activity and validate pipeline reliability.
 - Connected Power BI to PostgreSQL to deliver an auto-refreshing dashboard with no manual updates.

 <hr>